 12) Rewarding Them For Staying Away From The Plants

 Instead of keeping reacting with negative reinforcement, using some positive ones when you see him leaving your plants or deciding not to approach, you can reward his behavior.
-Observing and seeing him just passing away a plant or deciding not to dig the dirt is examples of praising him.
+Observing and seeing him just passing away a plant or deciding not to dig the dirt is an example of praising him.

 13) Create An Isolated Room

 If you can’t find a better solution, you can also try to create a plant room and keep the door closed to keep cats out.
 A sunroom is a good idea for this.